alesti/cluster-in-a-box/frame-box-connection.md

-Even if the spray glue was exactly for this foam it was difficult to apply, next time i would choose a liquid glue and prepare the other side of the connection better, particulary with plywood which sucks the glue up.
+Even if the spray glue was exactly for this foam it was difficult to apply, next time i would choose a liquid glue and prepare the other side of the connection better, particulary with bare plywood (the transport layin) which sucks the glue up.

 It needed some weight to get a full laminar connection.
 ![foam-glue-pressing](pics/foam-glue-pressing_sm.jpg)